cloudflare/cloudflare-docs/products/analytics/src/content/web-analytics/getting-started/index.md

 1. Click **Next**.
 1. Wait for the redirect to the Web Analytics page or click **View Analytics**.
 It may take a few minutes for Web Analytics data to appear.

 Repeat steps 4-7 for all of the websites you want to track with Web Analytics.
-Cloudflare enforces a soft limit of 10 sites per account, but that can be adjusted through Entitlements.
+Cloudflare enforces a soft limit of 10 sites per account, but that can be adjusted by contacting Cloudflare support.

 Once enabled, find and copy the JS Snippet on the left menu of the Web Analytics page anytime.